 You’re probably asking yourself how the heck this bread holds itself together without any flour.
 Nice observation, and the answer is psyllium seed husks.

 Psyllium seed husks are one of nature’s most absorbent fibers, able to suck up over ten times their weight in water.
+Psyllium come from the plant Plantago ovata and is related to the common garden dweller Plantain (not to be confused with the fruit!).
 For this reason, you’ll often find psyllium in over-the-counter laxatives, stool-bulking agents and colon cleansing kits; basically anything having to do with poo.
 I just came back from running a detox course in Lisbon where I got all the participants in-the-know about this amazing little supplement that also helps to reduce cholesterol levels, aid digestion and weight loss, and alleviate diarrhea and constipation.

 Psyllium seed husks contain both soluble and insoluble fiber.
 The soluble fiber dissolves in water and soothes the digestive tract with its mucilaginous properties, while the insoluble fiber acts like a broom to sweep the colon free of toxins.
 Taken during a detox, juice cleanse, or fast, psyllium can greatly improve the body’s ability to eliminate impurities.
 But the good news is, you can take it anytime – many people find that a daily dose of a teaspoon or two in a glass of water really helps them get their bowels moving, (or slow them down if necessary).*